-For more information on the program, please contact one of our recruiting coordinators and look for postings at your law school.
+For more information on the program, please contact one of our recruiting professionals and look for postings at your law school.
 We also invite you to read about New York corporate associate Matthew Gibbons’ experience as a 1L in our summer program (as part of our prior 1L Diversity Program).
-Matthew not only participated in the New York office’s 1L program but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.
+Matthew not only participated in the New York office’s summer program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.

 As a 1L, I initially thought that I wanted to be a litigator and was attracted to the firm’s robust and accomplished litigation practice.